ShixingWang/computationalphysics_N2013301020050/Codes/readme.md

-This fold contains codes of exercises.
+This folder contains codes of exercises.